-"Power of 2" binary page size Configuration Register is a user-programmable nonvolatile register that allows the page size of the main memory to be configured for binary page size (256 bytes) or DataFlash standard page size (264 bytes).
+"Power of 2" binary page size Configuration Register is a user-programmable nonvolatile register that allows the page size of the main memory to be configured for binary page size (256 bytes) or the DataFlash standard page size (264 bytes).
 The "power of 2" page size is a one-time programmable configuration register and once the device is configured for "power of 2" page size, it cannot be reconfigured again.
 The devices are initially shipped with the page size set to 264 bytes.
-The user has the option of ordering binary page size (256 bytes) devices from the factory.
-For details, please refer to Section 26.
-"Ordering Information" on page 48.